Penson122/personal-blog/_posts/2020-10-20-so-you're-making-a-blog.markdown

 ## Endings are weird

-I plan on writing about CI/CD practices, DevOps, maybe even something around art and programming.
+I plan on writing more about CI/CD practices, DevOps, maybe even something around art and programming.
 Particularly I'd like to play around with parsing or constructing conceptual art pieces like those of [Laurence Weiner](https://www.guggenheim.org/artwork/artist/lawrence-weiner).
 Maybe even some generative art?

 So yeah thanks for reading the first of I hope, at the very least, several posts.